 What this means for landlords

-Where serious weaknesses or failures are found, RSH works closely with landlords to ensure sustainable improvements.
-This regulatory scrutiny underscores the importance of robust property management, accurate record-keeping, and transparent tenant communication for social landlords and housing providers.
+Where serious weaknesses or failures are identified, the RSH works closely with landlords to secure long-term improvements, reinforcing the importance of robust governance, financial viability, and consumer standards in delivering quality social housing.

 Source: Based on reporting from Regulator of Social Housing